gammu/gammu/docs/develop/python/gammu.rst

     Sets global debug file.

-    :param File: File where to write debug stuff (as configured by L{SetDebugLevel}).
+    :param File: File where to write debug stuff (as configured by :meth:`SetDebugLevel`).
 Can be either None for no file, Python file object or filename.
     :type File: mixed
     :return: None
     :rtype: None

 .. function:: SetDebugLevel(Level)

     Sets global debug level accorting to passed string.
-You need to configure output file using L{SetDebugFile} to activate it.
+You need to configure output file using :meth:`SetDebugFile` to activate it.

     :type Level: string
     :param Level: name of debug level to use, currently one of: